mikeaddis1265/Testing-Demo/README.md

-# Testing Demo
+# Testing Demo with Bug Tracking Integration

-This repository demonstrates automated testing with Jest and integration with a bug tracking system using GitHub Actions.
+This repository demonstrates how to automatically create bug reports when tests fail.

-## Features
+## How it Works

-- Automated tests using Jest
-- GitHub Actions workflow to run tests on every commit
+1. Tests run automatically on every push through GitHub Actions
-- Integration with bug tracking system to report test failures automatically

-## Setup

-1. Clone this repository
-2. Install dependencies: `npm install`
-3. Run tests: `npm test`
+2. The workflow captures test failures
+3. Failed tests trigger automatic bug creation in your bug tracking system

-## GitHub Secrets
+## Required Secrets

-This project requires the following GitHub secrets to be set:
+Set these in your GitHub repository settings under Secrets:

-- `BUG_TRACKER_URL`: URL of your bug tracking system API
+- `BUG_TRACKER_URL`: Your bug tracking system API endpoint
-- `BUG_TRACKER_API_KEY`: API key for authentication
+- `BUG_TRACKER_API_KEY`: Authentication key
-- `BUG_TRACKER_PROJECT_ID`: ID of your project in the bug tracking system
+- `BUG_TRACKER_PROJECT_ID`: Your project identifier